MargaritaSyd/challenge-fs/README.md

 For testing purposes you may use Vitalik's wallet (0x6b175474e89094c44da98b954eedeac495271d0f), he holds many different coins such as DAI, SHIB, UBI and others.

+When done please contact amazza@signerstech.com or @AdrianHMazza on twitter.